ActiveCampaign/activecampaign-api-php/README.md

-This is the official PHP API wrapper for the ActiveCampaign API.
+This is the official PHP wrapper for the ActiveCampaign API.
 The purpose of these files is to provide a simple interface to the ActiveCampaign API.
 You are **not** required to use these files (in order to use the ActiveCampaign API), but it's recommended for a few reasons:

 1. It's a lot easier to get set up and use (as opposed to coding everything from scratch on your own).
 2. It's fully supported by ActiveCampaign, meaning we fix any issues immediately, as well as continually improve the wrapper as the software changes and evolves.